guettli/programming-language-wish-list/README.md

 There should be a gRPC integration

+# Profiling

+Profiling should be part of the standard library.
+Related: [Go Profiling](https://go.dev/doc/diagnostics).

 # OOP

 I think object-oriented-programming is overrated.
 Nevertheless I don't want to miss it.